is-bio/is-bio/README.md

 cd /path/to/markdown-resume-blog
 tail -n 200 log/development.log # This is the log of Rails web server

-ps -ef|grep jobs # If you are testing background jobs related feature, you can use it to check if the job process is running.
-If you didn't see any process listed, you can start it by reading the instructions above.
+# If you are testing background jobs related features, you can use it to check if the job process is running.
+# If you didn't see any process listed, you can start it by reading the instructions above.
+ps -ef|grep jobs
 ```

 ## Setting up your website